 Similar to traditional reflexology, pregnancy reflexology treats the feet using massage techniques, pressure points and gentle movements on all the reflexes.
 It is a very soothing relaxing therapy which has many benefits throughout the course of pregnancy.
 By working on the thousands of nerve endings and reflexes in the feet, it essentially helps to bring the body into balance and promotes relaxation.
 If you are in your third trimester, overdue or in early post pregnancy why not find out more about a reflexology home visit.

-Regular treatments can help women to cope better during pregnancy and prepare mentally and physically for labour.
+Regular treatments can help women to cope better during pregnancy and prepare mentally and physically for birth.
 Your reflexologist becomes a friendly pregnancy partner who will nurture and support you all through your pregnancy.
 Fertility reflexology is also popular for many women prior to pregnancy to improve general health and fertility.
 Sessions provide a space to practice simple breathing exercises and affirmations which are beneficial during the birthing process.
 Reflexology is recommended by midwives and the National Maternity Hospital, Holles Streets.
-Orlagh, who is also a qualified counsellor provides emotional support and a safe space to talk during treatments.
+Orlagh, who is also a qualified Psychotherapist provides emotional support and a safe space to talk during treatments.

 Your reflexologist becomes a friendly pregnancy partner who will nurture and support you all through your pregnancy.”